LucaLanziani/personal-site-hugo/content/posts/2023/03/local-development-environment.md

 ## Next

-In the next post we will explore talk about moving our code from Developer Environment to CVS.
+In the next post we will explore talk about moving our code from Developer Environment to VCS.
 Stay tuned.